LeeTovetz/OKTEN-SCHOOL/README.md

 Training time is 7 months.<br>
 At the end of the course the diploma project "Creation of an online store".<br>
-We develop it as Frontend <br> as well as the Backend part of the application. <br>
+We develop it as Frontend <br> as well as the Backend part of the application. ..<br>